josephrclick/synapse/docs/research-reports/autores-report-container-startup-issues.md

 ## Executive Summary

-This report analyzes multiple interconnected issues affecting the Capture-v3 project's Docker container setup, startup procedures, and package management.
+This report analyzes multiple interconnected issues affecting the Synapse project's Docker container setup, startup procedures, and package management.
 The investigation revealed that a critical Dockerfile misconfiguration is the root cause of most problems, with additional complexity from port configuration, module path confusion, and incorrect import suggestions.

 ## Issues Investigated